Research Training Institute on Cluster-Randomized Trials

 - Your citizenship status (citizen or permanent resident)

 - A list of currently funded research grants and the sources of funding

 2. A 2- to 3-page personal statement describing

 - Your current and planned intervention research projects

 - Your previous statistical training and familiarity with statistical packages such as SPSS, SAS, or HLM

 - How this workshop is likely to influence your future research

 Requirement: The personal statement is limited to 3 single-spaced pages in 12-point font and must be attached as a MS Word document or as a PDF file.

-3. Complete the online application form here.
+3. Complete the online application form here by Friday, March 18.